TheMarlboroMan/hey-waiter/README.md

 # TODO:

-- Check what is happening with the order of table and player, looks weird.

 - Design table states so they can be understood:
 	- Customer arriving (an arrow when out of the screen!!!!)
 		No words, very important, just an arrow with exclamation points, for example!